Linjiajie2002/Forest-Wanderer-The-Enchanted-Quest/README.md

 The second level features 3 gems.
 You can obtain two of them through exploration, while the third gem is guarded by three angelic guardians.
 Once you collect 6 gems, they will challenge you.
 Upon completing their trial, they will reward you with the final gem!

+## Trials of the Angels
+In the Trials of the Angels, you must navigate through intense enemy attacks while collecting three types of energy orbs.
+For each type of energy orb, you need to collect them five times.

 ## Developers

  - Guillem Montes- [@Guillem257](https://github.com/Guillem257)